localstack/docs/content/en/tools/cloud-pods/pods-cli/index.md

 **Synopsis**
 ```
-Lists what CloudPods have contributed to each service's current in-memory state.
+Lists what Cloud Pods have contributed to each service's current in-memory state.

 Options:
   -v, --verbose      Include in the output the sequence of state changing CloudPod operations.